🍷

 Certifications, Recognition, and Portfolio

 Rex Hill holds LIVE (Low Input Viticulture and Enology) certification and is a certified B Corporation.
 A to Z Wineworks became a certified B Corp in 2014 and has been recognized as a Best for the World B Corp every year since.
 In 2017, Rex Hill was named Robert Parker's Wine Advocate Extraordinary 'Under the Radar' Winery for the Americas, recognizing a decade of quality-focused transformation under A to Z stewardship.
-The winery has also been recognized multiple times as Wine and Spirits Winery of the Year.
 The core Rex Hill portfolio centers on Willamette Valley Pinot Noir blends and single-vineyard expressions, particularly from Jacob-Hart Vineyard.
 Chardonnay bottlings, including the Willamette Valley Seven Soils Chardonnay and single-vineyard expressions, round out the range, all produced in limited quantities.
-Rex Hill wines compose approximately 3% of the combined A to Z Wineworks production volume.

 • LIVE certified and B Corporation certified; A to Z Wineworks became a certified B Corp in 2014, named Best for the World B Corp every year since